The Ten Postulates

 - The universe as observed is in physical homeostasis.

-- The direction of each quantum absolute movement/energy is unique, fixed at right angles to the other, and can never change.
+- The direction of each quantum movement/energy is unique, fixed at right angles to the other, and can never change.